freenas/freenas-docs/userguide/storage.rst

    +----------------+----------------+-------------------------------------------------------------------------------------------------------------+

-%brand% attempts to connect to the VMware host after the credentials are entered and populate the :guilabel:`ZFS Filesystem` and :guilabel:`Datastore` drop-down menus.
+%brand% connects to the VMware host after the credentials are entered.
+The :guilabel:`ZFS Filesystem` and :guilabel:`Datastore` drop-down menus are populated with information from the VMware host.
 Choosing a datastore also selects any previously mapped dataset.

 .. index:: Disks